A septic tank is an essential plumbing fixture at home. Yet, septic tank pumping is also one of the easiest maintenance tasks to ignore or forget.

 - Garbage disposal fixture (if available)

-According to the United States Environmental Protection Agency (EPA), septic tank pumping must be done every two to three years.
+According to the United States Environmental Protection Agency (EPA), septic tank pumping must be done every three to five years.
 Inspections should be done by a septic system service professional at least once every three years to further maintain it.

 What To Know About Septic Tank Pumping